AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/4_Transaction&Concurrency/1_Transactions_Concurrency.md

 > 1. If we request a lock at some level, we automatically assume that we lock all the subsequent lower levels.
 For example, if we use S lock at table level, then it automatically lock all the tuples with S lock.
 > 2. Intention Locks doesn't pose a lock at current level, but may put lock at subsequent lower level.
 For example, if we use IX lock at table level, it may have intention to put an X lock at an arbitrary tuple.
 > 3. The reason why SIX and S is not compatible is that, even if SIX and S is compatible at current level(both are S), the intention to put X(due to IX) at lower level may cause incompatibility with S at lower levels(since S puts S at lower level).
+> 4. We can never put intention locks at the bottom layer of the lock hierarchy tree since we have to put some lock on tuples.
+The atomic object for DBMS is tuple(record).